webpack/changelog-v5/README.md

 }
 ```

-MIGRATION: Check which types of sizes are used in your build and configure these in `splitChunks.minSize` and optinally in `splitChunks.maxSize`.
+MIGRATION: Check which types of sizes are used in your build and configure these in `splitChunks.minSize` and optionally in `splitChunks.maxSize`.

 ## Persistent Caching